masharzya1/easy-education/RUPANTORPAY_INTEGRATION.md

 - Verify your API key is correct
 - Check if you're using the correct environment (test vs live)
 - Contact Rupantorpay support to verify account activation

+### Error: "No userId found in payment metadata"
+**THIS IS NOW FIXED!** Previous versions had metadata handling issues.
+The current implementation:
+- ✅ Sends metadata as a JSON object (not string)
+- ✅ Properly parses both string and object metadata formats
+- ✅ Includes extensive logging to debug metadata issues
+- ✅ Validates metadata structure before enrollment

+If you still see this error:
+1. Check the console logs for "Parsed metadata:" output
+2. Verify metadata was included during payment creation
+3. Ensure userId is included in the metadata object

 ### Webhook not working
 - Ensure your Vercel deployment is live